cul-it/archival-storage-ingest/README.md

 4. The message is put to "in progress" queue of the same work type.
 5. The original message is deleted from the work queue.
 6. The service completes work task.
 7. Send message for next work.
-E.g. Upon completing transfer s3 task, send new message to fixity check s3 queue with same ingest_id.
+E.g. Upon completing transfer s3 task, send new message to fixity check s3 queue with same job_id.
 8. The message put to in progress queue earlier in this process is deleted.

 - If a message is received from in progress queue, it means the service did not complete the job.
 It will notify admins and exit normally which would make the systemd to not start the service again.